Gooday everyone,

 Fortessa’s form is spider-like, a grotesque fusion of flesh and precision.
 She possesses eight elongated limbs, each ending in clusters of small, dexterous fingers used to mold, direct, and command her brood, which she shapes in her own eerie image.
 Unlike a spider, however, her vision is poor: her milky white pupils offer little clarity, forcing her to rely on a heightened sense of smell, aided by a long, snout-like nose and a flickering forked tongue.

-To fledgling engineers, Fortessa appears imposing—an eight-limbed architect of calculated menace.
-But to those with experience, her design betrays a weakness: she requires eight limbs to maintain control over her brood.
+To fledgling engineers, Fortessa appears imposing, an architect of calculated menace.
+But to those with experience, her designs are weak and she requires eight limbs to maintain control over her brood.
 Her dominion is fragile, spread thin.
-In stark contrast, Icarus needs only one.
+In stark contrast, Icarus needs no handicaps.

-This scene should carry a sense of inevitable obsolescence, a crumbling order giving way to something sharper, faster, and far more dangerous.
+This scene should carry a sense of inevitable obsolescence, a crumbling younger generation giving way to something much older, sharper, faster, and far more dangerous.